Real-time preview of effects

 - Import...
-Select this option to import a presets file (or multiple files for Audio Unit effects on Mac OS X).
+Select this option to import a presets file (or multiple files for Audio Unit effects on Mac).

 - Export...
-Select this option to export a presets file (or multiple files for Audio Unit effects on Mac OS X).
+Select this option to export a presets file (or multiple files for Audio Unit effects on Mac).
 Export lets you share presets for this effect with other users on your computer or to move them to another computer.

 Many VST effects support import and export of named factory presets in a single FXB file, but LADSPA and LV2 effects do not support import and export of presets at all.
 Please click the links in the Options... section below to see a full explanation of presets features for each type of real-time preview effect.